 Selecting the members who are best suited for elevation to supervisory and management positions is essential to the future success of the Metropolitan Police Department (MPD).
-Captains are tactical and strategic planners who ensure effective use of available technology, consistency in operations, to include community relations and fairness in personnel management.
+As mid-level managers, lieutenants plan and oversee the work of personnel in their assigned area or function to uphold the Department's mission within the community.
+Lieutenants also assist subordinate supervisors in developing their leadership and organizational skills.